Infrared Heater Comparison with other Heater types

 Friends of the Earth, Independent Report Oct 2018, on Eco Heating Options.
 Take a read to understand the findings from their review on what’s hot and what’s not in terms of how heating can make a difference to carbon emissions.
-Includes a review of heat pumps, electric radiators and infrared heaters.
+Includes a review of heat pumps, electric radiators and infrared heaters as part of the infrared heater comparison.

 Research shows that apart from A or B rated Gas Central Heating, Herschel Infrared has the lowest Total Cost of Ownership of any other major heating system – even beating new, low energy ‘eco’ solutions such as air source heat pumps by up to 20%, efficient digital electrical radiators by up to 40% and a staggering 50-60% on underfloor and electric night storage heaters